Battle of Britain Memorial Flight: Spitfires

 There are also two PRXIX Spitfires, both built in 1945 with Griffon 66 engines.
-PM631 was too late to see operational services in World War II and carried out civilian duties with the Temperature and Humidity Monitoring Flight (THUM) at RAF Woodvale until 11 July 1957, when she became part of the Historic Aircraft Flight; she is the longest-serving aircraft in the BBMF and is currently painted to represent a 541 Squadron Spitfire.
+PM631 was too late to see operational services in the Second World War and carried out civilian duties with the Temperature and Humidity Monitoring Flight (THUM) at RAF Woodvale until 11 July 1957, when she became part of the Historic Aircraft Flight; she is the longest-serving aircraft in the BBMF and is currently painted in her original PR Blue markings last worn in 1957.

-PS915 performed various reconnaissance duties at RAF Wunstorf in Germany.
+PS915 was operated by No. 541 Squadron RAF and performed various reconnaissance duties at RAF Wunstorf in Germany.
 She returned to the UK in 1954 and was retired to gate guarding duties.
 In 1987 she was modified with a Griffon 58 engine and refurbished to flying condition by British Aerospace.
 She currently carries the markings of PS888 of 81 Squadron based at Seletar, Singapore, during the Malayan Emergency which conducted the last operational RAF Spitfire sortie on 1 April 1954, photographing communist guerrilla hideouts over an area of jungle in Johore.
-The ground crew painted the inscription "The Last!" on PS 915's left engine cowling.
+The ground crew painted the inscription "The Last!" on PS915's left engine cowling.

-One Mark XIX Spitfire, PS853, was sold in 1994 to defray the costs of rebuilding Hurricane LF363 after her crash-landing on the runway at RAF Wittering due to engine failure in 1991.
-The BBMF pilot escaped with a broken ankle and minor bruises, whilst LF363 was engulfed and devastated by the resulting fire.
+One Mark XIX Spitfire, PS853, was sold in 1996 to defray the costs of rebuilding Hurricane LF363 after her crash-landing on the runway at RAF Wittering due to engine failure in 1991.

 Spitfire Mark XVI TE311, built as a low-back with clipped wings and powered with a Packard Merlin engine, was acquired in 2002 and initially allocated for spares, but officially added to the BBMF collection in 2007.
 TE311 was made airworthy in the later stages of the 2012 display season.
-TE311 is currently painted as the personal aircraft of Gp Capt Aleksander Gabszewicz, the Officer Commanding No. 131 (Polish) Wing.
+Since January 2024, TE311 has worn the livery of No. 322 (Dutch) Squadron and its Squadron code "3W-M", along with the Squadron's mascot, "Polly Grey", a red-tailed African Grey parrot, on its nose.
+In July 2024 the aircraft's starboard (right) side was repainted to display the fictitious squadron code "L-NG" in memory of Squadron Leader Mark Long, along with his name and rank pennant under the cockpit.

 Hurricanes

 There are two Hurricanes.
-LF363 is a Mk IIc and the last Hurricane to have entered service with the RAF.
+LF363 is a Mk IIc and was first flown on 1 January 1944 and the last Hurricane to have entered service with the RAF.
 She appeared in the films Angels One Five, Reach for the Sky, The Battle of Britain, and a TV series The War in the Air.
-PZ865, is a Mk IIc built six months after LF363; she is the last Hurricane ever to have been built.
-She once wore the inscription "The last of the Many" on her port and starboard sides - the original fabric with this inscription is now located in the BBMF Headquarters at RAF Coningsby.
+PZ865, is a Mk IIc, rolling off the production line on 27 July 1944.
+It was built six months after LF363; originally owned by Hawker Aircraft, it was handed over to the BBMF during 1972.
+She is the last Hurricane ever to have been built.
+She once wore the inscription "The Last of the Many" on her port and starboard sides – the original fabric with this inscription is now located in the BBMF Headquarters at RAF Coningsby.